legacysurvey/legacysurvey/pages/dr6/description.rst

 :math:`f = 10^{-(48.6+22.5)/2.5}` erg/cm\ |sup2|/Hz
 would be reported to have an integrated flux of 1 nanomaggie in any filter.
-The natural system means that we have not applied color terms to any of the photometry, but report fluxes as observed in the DECam filters (e.g., see `DR5`_).
+The natural system means that we have not applied color terms to any of the photometry, but report fluxes as observed in the `90Prime`_ and `Mosaic-3`_ filter systems.

 Zero point magnitudes for the CP reductions of the `90Prime`_ and `Mosaic-3`_ images were computed by comparing 7\ |Prime| diameter aperture photometry to Pan-STARRS-1 (PS1)